 Wellesley College Admission Report

-for Guidance Counselors (Fall 2013)
+for Guidance Counselors

-Wellesley welcomes the Class of 2017
+Wellesley welcomes the Class of 2018

-Wellesley welcomed 595 members to the Class of 2017.
-Jennifer C. Desjarlais, Dean of Admission and Financial Aid, reports, “The Class of 2017 represents 27 nations of high school, including places as varied as Bosnia and Herzegovina, Malaysia, and Tanzania, as well as 43 states.
-They bring wide-ranging and eclectic interests, a multitude of academic and extracurricular talents, and a diversity of perspectives.”
-See also Admission Statistics and Student Demographics, as well as complete statistics for the Class of 2017 in the Admission Report.
+Wellesley welcomed 593 members to the Class of 2018.
+The entering class represents 33 nations of high school, including places as varied as Bulgaria, Kuwait, and Zimbabwe, as well as 44 states.
+They bring wide-ranging and eclectic interests, a multitude of academic and extracurricular talents, and a diversity of perspectives.
+See also Admission Statistics and Student Demographics, as well as complete statistics for the Class of 2018 on page 2 of the Admission Report.

-Introducing Wellesley's new (and simple!)
-Quick College Cost Estimator
+Wellesley's Quick College Cost Estimator